-- Women who have previously had ectopic pregnancies are more likely to have another.
+- previously had ectopic pregnancies are more likely to have another as their chance of having another ectopic pregnancy is increased by ten-fold.

-- Women who have inflamed uterine tubes or an infected uterus, uterine tube or ovary, usually due to diseases such as gonorrhea or chlamydia, or history of pelvic inflammatory disease are more likely to have an ectopic pregnancy.
+- inflamed or damaged uterine tubes or an infected uterus, uterine tube or ovary, usually due to diseases such as gonorrhea or chlamydia, or history of pelvic inflammatory diseases.